algorealmInc/SwarmNL/tutorials/file_sharing_app/README.md

 	) {
 		println!("Connection established with peer: {:?}", peer_id);
 	}

-    // -- rest of the EventHandler implementatio goes here  -- }
+	// -- rest of the `EventHandler` implementation goes here -- }
 ```